 QNLP research needs stronger formal links between circuit-level fidelity and semantic adequacy [5].
 High circuit quality does not automatically guarantee high meaning preservation.

-These are actionable next questions that can turn a promising research direction into a dependable engineering practice.
+These are not abstract wishlist items.
+Each one converts a promising research direction into something closer to dependable engineering practice.

-What is representation learning in high-dimensional Hilbert spaces?
+What does representation learning in high-dimensional Hilbert spaces mean in practice?

-Do quantum semantic communication methods already outperform classical systems in production?
+Do quantum semantic communication methods currently outperform classical systems in production for representation learning?

-Why is discriminability as important as alignment in unsupervised domain adaptation?
+Why is target discriminability as critical as alignment in unsupervised domain adaptation for representation learning?

-How does multi-kernel deep clustering differ from standard deep clustering?
+How does multi-kernel deep clustering differ from standard deep clustering pipelines for representation learning?

-Is high quantum circuit fidelity the same as strong semantic understanding in QNLP?
+Is high quantum circuit fidelity equivalent to strong semantic understanding in QNLP for representation learning?

-What is the safest way to apply these five papers in real projects?
+What is the safest way to translate the reviewed papers into real project decisions for representation learning?

 Source Representativeness Limits

-First, the five papers form a convenience set, not a systematic review.
+The reviewed papers form a convenience set, not a systematic review.
 They do not constitute a representative sample of either the quantum learning or the domain adaptation literature.
-Conclusions drawn here are cross-paper inferences, not field-wide consensus claims.
+Cross-paper inferences drawn here are exactly that: inferences, not field-wide consensus.

-Second, no paper in the set reports negative results or null findings.
-The published literature in any active research area is subject to publication bias toward positive outcomes.
-Readers should expect that a complete evidence base would include failed implementations, degraded performance under adversarial conditions, and experiments that failed to replicate reported gains.
+No paper in the set reports negative results or null findings.
+Publication bias toward positive outcomes is well documented in active research areas; a complete evidence base would inevitably include failed implementations, adversarial degradation, and replication failures.

 These limits apply to the synthesis itself, not only to the source papers.
 Both the lessons and the cross-cutting observations above should be treated as evidence-informed starting points for further investigation rather than as settled conclusions.